Akita VS Rottweiler

 Size and Appearance

 The Akita is a large-sized dog weighing 70–130 pounds and standing 24–28 inches tall.
-In comparison, the Rottweiler is large-sized at 80–135 pounds and 22–27 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Rottweiler is large-sized at 80–135 pounds and 22–27 inches.
+Their similar size means comparable space and feeding requirements.

 Temperament